 COVID-19 is once again spreading rapidly across the United States.
-The Omicron variant has now surpassed the Delta variant as the easiest virus to transmit.
+The Deltacron variant has now surpassed the Omicron variant as the easiest virus to transmit.
 Once again, cleaning service practices are being examined and tweaked to ensure buildings are as safe as they can be.
 If you haven’t met with your janitorial service provider, now is a great time to do so.
 Virus cleaning and disinfecting is likely not in the standard cleaning checklist and may need to be adjusted, as least until this wave of COVID-19 subsides.
-Here are some tips for cleaning for the omicron variant.
+Here are some tips for cleaning for the omicron variant and cleaning for the deltacron variant.

 Although these areas are likely being cleaned more frequently than before the COVID-19 pandemic, it is important to make sure that all high-touch areas are cleaned as often as possible.
 If an office cleaning service is providing a daytime porter, ask the cleaner to clean the door knobs, light switches, conference room tables, lobby chairs, telephones, shared cubicle spaces, copying machine, etc. at least once during their shift (more often if possible).
 Also, make sure they are using a microfiber rag or single-use disposable paper towels to ensure they are not spreading germs from one surface to another.
 Use a higher pH cleaning solution (+7.1 to 9.0) to wipe off the surface, allow the surface to dry, apply an EPA-registered disinfectant (List N) to the surface and allow it to sit for the duration of the dwell time, then wipe off the disinfectant after the observed dwell time (listed on the back of the bottle, usually at least 10 minutes).
 Cleaning and disinfecting are different steps and both are important to control the spread of germs.
 Both of these steps will work for the Delta variant, Omicron variant, and the stealth Omicron variant.